How to split a tera-polynomial: A new splitting algorithm based on level-lines

 In particular, the mesh $\lev_{\zeta_0,N}$ is a finite subset of cardinality $N$ of the (smooth) level curve defined by $|P(z)|=|\zeta_0|$.
 It is called a \textit{discrete level set} of order $N$.
-As each mesh $\lev_{\zeta_0,2^m}(P)$ is a refinement of $\lev_{\zeta_0,2^{m-1}}(P)$.
-The mesh $\lev_{\zeta_0,N}(P)$ is naturally self-refining.
-Increasing the value of $N$ creates a finer uniform mesh on the parameter side (roots of unity of higher order).
-However, on the preimage side of $P$, the density of the mesh increases naturally around points of higher root density, as illustrated on Figure~\ref{fig:MVSplitAlgo}.
+As $\lev_{\zeta_0,N}(P) \subset \lev_{\zeta_0,2N}(P)$, each mesh $\lev_{\zeta_0,2^m}(P)$ is a refinement of $\lev_{\zeta_0,2^{m-1}}(P)$.
+More generally, increasing the value of $N$ creates a finer mesh.
+On the value side, $P(\lev_{\zeta_0,N}(P))$ is a uniform mesh (roots of unity of higher order); on the pre-image side, the density of $\lev_{\zeta_0,N}(P)$ the mesh increases naturally around points of higher root density, as illustrated on Figure~\ref{fig:MVSplitAlgo}.
 Note that the previous considerations on the solutions of~\eqref{eq:LevelLinesFlow} imply that

 as long as $|\zeta_0|> \max |P(\crit(P))|$.